EOS-uiux-Solutions/eos-icons-landing/README.md

 Before submitting a PR/MR make sure your code is compliant with our JS rules by running: `npm run test:js` You can format it automatically by running: `npm run format`.

-To make sure your SCSS is compliant run: `npm run test:scss`
+To make sure your SCSS/SASS is compliant run: `npm run test:sass`

+If you encounter any deploy error in JS try fixing it by running : `npm run js:fix`

 ### Build it to ensure it will work on production